IInternational Copyright Jonathan Zap, 2022

 We separate.
 We’re sitting across from each other again on the treehouse deck.
 Andrew gives me an intense look.

-He was shocked out of my world, and I’ll never know—
+He was ripped out of my world, and I’ll never know—

 What, Andrew?
 What were you going to say?